ErpNetDocs/winclient/introduction/expression-fields/functions.md

 ***Syntax:*** ISNULL(expression, replacementvalue), where:

--expression - The expression to check.
+- expression - The expression to check.
--replacementvalue - If expression is null, a replacement value is returned.
+- replacementvalue - If expression is null, a replacement value is returned.

 ***Example:*** IsNull([UnitPrice], 0.00)